ANTHONY H. TREMBLEY

 Mr. Trembley is a former California Assembly Fellow for the California Legislature and executive assistant to a state legislator.

 Mr. Trembley is a former Director and President of the Camarillo Chamber of Commerce, and has served in a leadership capacity for numerous nonprofit entities.
-He is currently on the Board of Directors of Camarillo Hospice.
+He is currently on the Board of Directors and Vice Chair of Camarillo Hospice.